-Captain's Awards: Captains will receive a captain's certificate and a metal star insert for each "season" in which they are elected as a captain.
+Captain's Awards: Captains will receive a captain's certificate for each "season" in which they are elected as a captain.
 The selection of captains is covered under special awards.

-State Letter: A specially-designed, white letter "N" with the word "STATE" will be awarded to those who qualify for the state tournament or earn All State Honors.
+State Letter: A specially-designed, white letter "N" with the word "STATE" will be awarded to those who qualify for the MSHSL state tournament or earn All State Honors.
+(True Team State Participation is not included).
 Coaches determine who receives the white "N".
 Cheerleaders, statisticians, managers, trainers, etc. are not eligible for this patch.
 Exceptions may be made upon the recommendation of the Head Coach and the approval of the Activities Director.

-ADDITIONAL AWARDS: Any other awards presented must be in accordance with the Minnesota State High School League rules and must have the prior approval of the Activities Director.
+ADDITIONAL AWARDS: Any other awards presented must be in accordance with the Minnesota State High School and League and Big 9 Conference rules and must have the prior approval of the Activities Director.
+Any costs incurred for additional awards will be the responsibility of the sport or activity.

-AWARDS FOR ACTIVITIES: All activities under the supervision of the Activities Director will use the awards system as described..
+AWARDS FOR ACTIVITIES: All activities under the supervision of the Activities Director will use the awards system as described.
 Each advisor/director should have the requirements for the awards given for their activity on file in the Activities Office.
+Any costs incurred for additional awards will be the responsibility of the sport or activity.